 Besides this activity, the park also has a programme featuring workshops, tours and performances.
 Wondering what you can all do and experience?
 Check the programme.

 ARTIS is open every day from 9 am to 5 pm.
 The zoo is centrally located in Amsterdam at:

 Plantage Kerklaan 38-40

 More information or want to buy tickets online?
 Visit the official website.

 Parking nearby ARTIS at Parking Centrum Oosterdok

 Are you visiting ARTIS during the spring holidays or in the weekend?
 Park at Parking Centrum Oosterdok.
-When you park your car for more than five hours but fewer than 24 hours, you’ll pay just €20 per day.
+When you park your car for more than six hours but fewer than 24 hours, you’ll pay just €20 per day.

 Our car park is located in the centre of the city, within walking distance of the best locations and activities in Amsterdam.
 From Parking Centrum Oosterdok you can walk to the zoo via the IJtunnel.
 Click here for the walking route.